Ink Genie's Commitment To Be An

 • Biocides and bacteriostats to inhibit the growth of bacteria and fungi.

 Why are we talking about the material ink is made of?
-The importance of raising awareness on what happens to these materials after you dispose of ink cartridges properly we give the opportunity to the same material to have a longer useful life.
+Raising awareness on what happens to these materials after you dispose of ink cartridges properly gives us the opportunity to change how unwanted ink cartridges are disposed of.

 Unfortunately, more than 375 million empty and unused ink and toner cartridges are improperly disposed of in landfills every year releasing volatile organic compounds and heavy metals that contaminate water and soils.

-A typical ink cartridge will take up to 1,000 years to decompose in a landfill, but selling that unused ink cartridge can save up to 5 lbs of CO2 vs making a new cartridge from the manufacturer.
+A typical ink cartridge will take up to 1,000 years to decompose in a landfill, but selling that unused ink cartridge can save up to 5 lbs of CO2 when compared with making a new cartridge.
 Manufacturing just one single toner cartridge emits around 4.8kg CO2 Greenhouse Gases per cartridge.

 How should I dispose of my ink cartridge?

-It is important to educate ourselves on the proper disposal of empty and unused ink cartridges, since a single ink cartridge takes years and years of decomposition while damaging the soil and potentially leaking those harmful chemicals into the groundwater.
+Proper disposal of empty and unused ink cartridges is important since a single ink cartridge takes years and years of decomposition while damaging the soil and potentially leaking those harmful chemicals into the groundwater.

-The good news is that almost all ink and toner cartridges can be recycled and reused; both unused and empty cartridges.
-It is estimated that reusing ink cartridges could save an incredible 11 million gallons of oil in just seven months.
-Imagine if we all put our efforts into this.
+The good news is that almost all ink and toner cartridges can be recycled; both unused and empty cartridges.
+It is estimated that recycling unused ink cartridges could save an incredible 11 million gallons of oil in just seven months.
+Imagine if we all recycled our unused cartridges.
 We could reduce our oil consumption and help reduce the amount of waste that ends up in landfills and aquifers.

 Depending on whether you are trying to get rid of unused ink and toner or dispose of an empty one, you have some options on how to get rid of it.
-Empty cartridges can usually be brought to ink cartridge recycling centers to recover some of the resources consumed in the manufacturing process.
-Remember to do this immediately after the cartridge is finished, to prevent the residual ink from drying out and making it more difficult to clean and/or recycle.
+Empty cartridges can usually be brought to ink cartridge recycling centers.

 Reuse of Packaging Material